thev1ndu/w2151910_csa_cw/README.md

 ### Part 2: Room Management

-**Q: When returning a list of rooms, what are the implications of returning only IDs versus full objects?**
+**Q 2.1: When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
+Consider network bandwidth and client side processing.**

 The `GET /rooms` endpoint returns complete `Room` objects (including `id`, `name`, `capacity`, and `sensorIds`) rather than just a list of identifiers.
 If only IDs were returned, the client would need to issue a separate `GET /rooms/{roomId}` request for each room to obtain its details.
 This is known as the N+1 problem, and for a campus with potentially hundreds of rooms it would result in excessive network round-trips and increased server load.
 Returning full objects allows the client to obtain all necessary information in a single request, which is significantly more efficient.
 The trade-off is a slightly larger response payload, but for structured data of this scale the bandwidth overhead is negligible compared to the latency savings.

-**Q: Is the DELETE operation idempotent in your implementation?
-Justify your answer.**
+**Q 2.2: Is the DELETE operation idempotent in your implementation?
+Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times.**

 Yes, the `DELETE /rooms/{roomId}` operation is idempotent.
 The first successful call removes the room from the `DataStore` and returns `204 No Content`.
 If the same request is repeated, the room no longer exists, so the method returns `404 Not Found`.
 Although the response status code differs between the two calls, the server-side state is identical after both — the room is absent.
 According to RFC 7231, idempotency requires that "the side-effects of N > 0 identical requests is the same as for a single request," which is exactly what this implementation guarantees.
 Additionally, if the room still has sensors assigned, the `RoomNotEmptyException` is thrown, returning `409 Conflict` and preventing data orphans.